nithindante/OdinProject_curriculum/ruby/advanced_ruby/pattern_matching.md

 Patterns can also be matched using many of the patterns above together.
 For example, you may have an array inside a hash, so you could use the hash and array patterns.
 We'll go through each of the various patterns in more detail below.

-When we say "pattern", we aren't talking about design patterns which you may have come across.
-We mean the pattern used to match against an input.
+When we say "pattern", we aren't talking about design patterns which you may have come across but we mean the pattern used to match against an input.

 ### Return values